adoracles/ado-contracts/README.md

 #### Contributors<a name="contributors"> </a>

-This repository is maintained by the Tellor team and the Alliance of Decentralized Oracles - [www.tellor.io](https://www.tellor.io)
+This repository is maintained by the Alliance of Decentralized Oracles - [www.tellor.io](https://www.tellor.io)